joelcorey/salem-bus-backend/README.md

 If migrating/seeding on a Linux machine that requires it, place in all CSV/TXT data '/tmp' folder for linux.
 This prevents permissions errors.
 The '/tmp' folder was designed for this use case, so use it.

 the 'tmp-data' folder is a temporary folder of the data that should be in the actual data storage directory.
 As above, it is recommended that this be '/tmp'.

+## Related notes:

+Latitude designates North and South of the Equator.
+Longitude designates East and West of the Prime Meridian.

+A negative latitude means South of the Equator, and a negative longitude means West of the Prime Meridian.

+Location data is often represented in the form of latitude and longitude pairs like below:

+37.427619, -122.166972
+[Hoover Tower, Stanford University]

+The simple framework below can help you decode the location pairs.

++ + : North and East
++ -  : North and West
+- -   : South and West
+- +  : South and East